 Casseroles are not only hearty and delicious but wildly easy to make, as well.

-That’s why I usually turn to such recipes after the holidays.
+That’s why I usually turn to them after the holidays.
 I mean, who has the energy to whip up a complicated dish post-Thanksgiving, right?

-These turkey casserole recipes also freeze well, so you can assemble the ingredients in the baking dish, cover it with foil, and pop it in the freezer.
+So you can assemble the ingredients in the baking dish, cover it with foil, and pop it in the freezer.
+How easy is that?

 Easy Turkey Casseroles With Cheese, Rice, and More!